Paaaark/Paaaark/README.md

 ### Hi there 👋

+Studying Computer Science at Purdue University
+Serving as a Sergeant in Korea Combat Training Center, Republic of Korea Army

 <!--
 **Paaaark/Paaaark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.